miracleray/allometry-rodents/README.md

-# Australian rodent skull allometry (Chapter 3 of Thesis) - data and code
+# Australian rodents reveal conserved CREA across 10 million years of murid evolution - data and code
 Code authors: Ariel E. Marcy, Thomas Guillerme, Emma Sherratt

 To cite the paper and/or code, cite the preprint (peer-reviewed article coming soon):
 > Marcy, A. E., T. Guillerme, E. Sherratt, K. C. Rowe, M. J. Phillips, and V. Weisbecker.
 2020.
 Australian rodents reveal conserved Cranial Evolutionary Allometry across 10 million years of murid evolution. bioRxiv. [https://www.biorxiv.org/content/early/2020/05/01/2020.04.30.071308](https://www.biorxiv.org/content/early/2020/05/01/2020.04.30.071308)

 As of July 2020, this is *in press* (journal link will be posted soon).
 Relies on `R` (v.
 3.6.1), `geomorph` (v.
 3.1.3), and `landvR` (v.
 0.4).

+Also the data and code for Ariel E. Marcy's PhD thesis, Chapter 3, which will be stored on UQ's espace.

 *All scripts are in RMarkdown format (.Rmd) and can be opened in RStudio.
 There, you can edit and run code chunks as normal or use the Knit button to create HTML versions with both code and output.
 After cloning this repo, remember to either set your working directory to the allometry-rodents folder on your computer or open an RStudio project from that folder.*